Welcome

 About Don Hill:

-Don's Art is Visually Descriptive and is associated with particular episodes in his life and travels.
+Don's Art is Visually Descriptive and Visionary and it is associated with particular episodes in his life and many travels.

-He is an Australian based Multi Disciplinary Practice as well as Creative Director.
+He is an Australian based Multi Disciplinary Practice as well as a Creative Director.

-He has had a love of Art all his life from early childhood and been involved with many notables and projects over this time in Australia, United Kingdom, New Zealand, Japan and Thailand.
+From early childhood he has had a love of Art and been involved with many notables and projects over this time in Australia, United Kingdom, New Zealand, Japan and Thailand.

 All paper products that he uses to publish his books are ISO FSC certified and are a renewable and recyclable resource.
 He is critically aware of zero environmental harm and preserving what is left.
 "All the books I publish still contain the Carbon that was produced in their manufacture as opposed to what we are viewing on our computer screens.'